Trophic hormone

 Trophic hormones are hormones of the anterior lobe of the pituitary.
 These hormones affect growth, function, or nutrition of other endocrine cells.
 Trophic hormones can be found in body systems including the endocrine, gastrointestinal, urinary, and nervous systems.
-The term trophic is from Ancient Greekτροφικός (trophikós) meaning "pertaining to food or nourishment", here used to mean "growth"; this is the same origin as atrophy.
+The term trophic is from Ancient Greek τροφικός (trophikós) meaning "pertaining to food or nourishment", here used to mean "growth"; this is the same origin as atrophy.
 This should not be confused with tropic, as in the similar-sounding tropic hormone – the words and concepts are both unrelated.

 An example of this is thyroid-stimulating hormone stimulating the thyroid; excess thyroid-stimulating hormone can create a goitre.

 Trophic hormones from the anterior pituitary include: